HynekPetrak/log4shell-finder/README.md

 ## Performance

-log4shell finder is optimized for performance and log memory footprint.
+log4shell finder is optimized for performance and low memory footprint.

 **Updated on 9.1.2022**, performance measured on a directory with 26237 files in 2005 folders.